txzhou/mixtureReg/README.md

 In its `lm` class, R has already offered powerful coefficient restriction capability through the unique formula representing language.
 So this package implements the algorithm based on the powerfulness of the `lm` class and now offers the same flexibility to model the mixture of regressions.

-## Future plan

-  - Create a `logLik` method: Which is a commonly seen method in R, and can potentially simplify the code.

 ## References
 de Veaux RD (1989).
 "Mixtures of Linear Regressions."
 Computational Statistics and Data Analysis, 8, 227-245.